N-lacy/UESTC-referencing-style/README.md

 **NB: This tutorial assumes that you have downloaded, installed, and set up Mendeley Reference Manager on your PC.**

-If you are not familiar with Mendeley Reference manager, this video tutorial will tell you all you need to know about it.
-Link: https://youtu.be/kTUGWGECZgM?si=fiydJgF2_w5YLODt
+If you are not familiar with Mendeley Reference manager, [this](https://youtu.be/kTUGWGECZgM?si=fiydJgF2_w5YLODt ) video tutorial will tell you all you need to know about it. https://youtu.be/kTUGWGECZgM?si=fiydJgF2_w5YLODt

 ## About this project
 Like other top universities of it's class, UESTC has it's own rules and/or guidlines on how to properly reference other works in your thesis.

-This project takes those guidelines and codes them into a **.csl** file (Citation Style language) such that you can directly include it into your work without having to format your work manually yourself.
+This project takes those guidelines and codes them into a **.csl** file (Citation Style Language) such that you can directly include it into your work without having to format your work manually yourself.

 There are four files in this project. ieee_uestc.csl and ieee_uestc_v2.csl are the original source files made for much older versions of Mendeley and are no longer supported.